 Children will acquire new skills as they are ready for them so that activities can maintain a degree of challenge and excitement, whilst remaining safe and controlled.

 Pupils may arrive between 7.45am and 8.00am when breakfast is provided.

 At the end of the day pupils can be supervised until 4.30pm.
-It is also possible to extend this wraparound care until 6.00pm which includes an evening snack provided in the dining room.
+It is also possible to extend this wraparound care until 6.00pm which includes an evening snack provided in the dining room (for a small charge).
 Should you wish to take advantage of this service we ask that places are booked by the previous day for breakfast club and by 10.30am (morning break), for the afternoon wraparound care.